polyglotdev/devops-beginners-to-advanced-with-projects/README.md

 - `:set noignorecase`: Do not ignore case when searching
 - `:set incsearch`: Show search results incrementally

+#### Modes

+- `Normal mode`: The mode in which you can navigate through the file and perform actions like copying, pasting, and deleting text.
+- `Insert mode`: The mode in which you can insert text.
+- `Visual mode`: The mode in which you can select text.

 ### Installing from a URL

 Here is the command I ran `wget -r -np -nH --cut-dirs=3 -R "index.html*" https://release.archboot.com/aarch64/latest/`